 Let's take again the Swedish onshore wind power plant.
-It serves 6 main final end-uses, with for each a defined carbon performance (gCO_2/kWh).
-These carbon performances are compared to those of the end-uses that make up the benchmark scenario.
+It serves 6 main end-uses, with for each a defined carbon performance (gCO_2/kWh).
+These carbon performances are compared with those of the end-uses that make up the benchmark scenario.
 In this example, the benchmark scenario is the 2°C scenario for the EU.

-The comparison between the asset and the end uses result in a deviation from the pathway in terms of carbon intensity for each end use.
-Either the asset is adding emissions compared to the end uses in the 2°C scenario (therefore is it not aligned), or the asset is avoiding emissions compared to the end uses (therefore is it aligned).
+The comparison between the asset and the end-uses results is a deviation from the pathway in terms of carbon intensity for each end-use.
+Either the asset is adding emissions compared to the end-uses in the 2°C scenario (therefore is it not aligned), or the asset is avoiding emissions compared to the end-uses (therefore is it aligned).
 The general principle is shown here for two uses: the specific electricity end-use and the heat for building end-use:

-Focus: Greenfield and brownfield assets are rated differently to reflect the additional constraint on greenfield assets.
+Focus: greenfield and brownfield assets are differently rated to reflect the additional constraint on greenfield assets.

-Greenfield assets have lifespans of several decades (varying from 10 to 50 years according to infrastructure and sector).
+Greenfield assets have lifespans of several decades (varying from 10 to 50 years according to the infrastructure type and sector).
 And their associated emissions come on top of the carbon budget embedded into the existing brownfield infrastructure.
-Remaining below the 2°C limit while adding greenfield assets therefore means that the latter have a very high carbon performance, much better than that of the existing fleet.
+Remaining below the 2°C limit while adding greenfield assets therefore means that the latter have a very high carbon performance, much better than the one of the existing fleet.
 In order to reflect this requirement, differentiated scenarios for greenfield and brownfield assets have been modelled: